-Special tests to evaluate for shoulder instability include sulcus sign, anterior apprehension, and relocation.
+Special tests to evaluate for shoulder instability include the sulcus sign, anterior apprehension, and relocation.
 Classically, these tests are negative in shoulder impingement syndrome.

 Sulcus sign: With the patient sitting upright with arm resting at their side, the clinician stabilizes the shoulder proximally and applies an inferiorly-directed force at the elbow.
 A positive test is noted based on the inferior displacement of the humeral head.

 Anterior apprehension: With the patient lying supine, this test is performed by placing the patient's shoulder in 90 degrees of abduction and 90 degrees of external rotation.
 While supporting the proximal shoulder, the clinician then applies greater gentle external rotation movement.
 The exam is considered positive when the patient reports a subjective feeling of impending subluxation or near dislocation.

 Relocation test: This test for shoulder instability requires a positive anterior apprehension test.
 After the patient reports the prodrome of dislocation or subluxation described above, the clinician applies a posteriorly directed force on the anterior humeral head, which relieves the patient's symptoms.

 While the overall diagnostic sensitivity of the physical exam is reportedly as high as 90%, imaging studies are often performed to confirm the diagnosis and rule out other pathologies.
 If the decision to obtain radiographs is made, they should be obtained bilaterally, rather than only on the affected side, to evaluate potential anatomic differences and to rule out other pathologies such as calcific tendinitis or arthritic changes.